Key jobs measure says America added 475,000 positions in February, beating expectations – KION546

 America’s companies added 475,000 jobs last month, the ADP employment report said on Wednesday.

+In February, the leisure and hospitality sector added by far the most positions, at 170,000.
+None of the major sectors lost jobs, though growth was low in education as well as mining.

+By business size, large companies with more than 1,000 employees added the most staff, while small businesses with up to 49 workers shed jobs.

 The ADP report tracks private sector employment and isn’t correlated to the government’s official jobs tally, which is due Friday morning.
+Economists polled by Refinitiv forecast 400,000 jobs for the government report.
 Even so, the private payrolls report is closely watched and considered a bellwether for America’s labor market.

 The-CNN-Wire